ugbodagadave/Esther/memory-bank/progress.md

     - Detailed logging for OKX API endpoints is added.

 ## 3. What's Left to Build
-- **Execute Rebalance Plan (Phase 2 & 3)**: Implement the conversational flow and end-to-end testing for the portfolio rebalance feature.
 - **On-Demand Education**: An integrated learning module to explain DeFi concepts on the fly.
 - **Refine and Document `DRY_RUN_MODE`**: Ensure the `DRY_RUN_MODE` is consistently applied across all new features and document its usage.
 - **Real-time Notifications**: Begin work on the observer pattern for real-time market alerts.